microsoft/BotFramework-WebChat/docs/LOCALIZATION.md

 ### Translated by Microsoft localization team

-We support 44 languages, including right-to-left languages, translated by Microsoft localization team.
-Additional languages by the community are always welcomed.
+Web Chat officially supports 44 languages translated by the Microsoft localization team, which includes right-to-left languages.
+Additional languages contributed and maintained by the community are always welcome.

 | Language Code | Language              | Name             |
 | ------------- | --------------------- | ---------------- |